 Written by Michael Quinn

-Supposedly, they were this group of people dressed as evil clowns that rode around in a van and kidnapped people and did horrible things to them.
-Mainly, they went after us- the catholic school kids – or at least it seemed that way.
-The stories about kids making narrow escapes from their van as it came skidding up and The Clowns jumped out to take the next victim were everywhere.
+Supposedly, there were this group of people dressed as evil clowns that rode around in a van and kidnapped people and did horrible things to them.
+Mainly, they went after us- the catholic school kids in the neighborhood – or at least it seemed that way.
+The stories about kids making narrow escapes from The Clowns in their white van were running rampant in Southie in the late 70’s.

 A dirty angry version of Bozo